-I frequently get asked questions about how to handle staying with someone who cheated on you.
+I frequently get asked the question, “How do I handle staying with someone who cheated on me?”
 To make it work you have to be able to forgive completely.
 If you can’t then you have to get out.

 Forgiving completely means that you do not nag and you re-establish trust.
 Unfortunately, after being betrayed most people have a hard time controlling their anger, and they feel insecure.
 They want to punish their partner for hurting them, and they want to supervise their every move.

 The problem is that nagging will never help you.
 Consistently throwing past mistakes in your partner’s face can only produce negative results.
 If you choose to do that, you will actually be destroying any love he or she feels for you.
 You’ll be making yourself the enemy.
 How could anyone feel safe to tell you their feelings (to rebuild emotional intimacy) while you’re criticizing, scolding and checking up on them?

 Most importantly, harboring negative feelings will punish you much more than it will punish your partner.
 If you are reading their emails and texts, and monitoring all social media communications your suspicious actions are only feeding your own anxiety.

 You may think it’s helping you be able to trust again, but I have to tell you that is destroying trust.
 The tighter you try to hold on to someone the more you push them away.
 Conversely, if you maintain your power, knowing without a doubt how valuable you are, your partner will have incentive to love you exclusively again.